Why Use Models in System and Product Design?

 —Lewis Carroll, Alice’s Adventures in Wonderland (1865)

-You create models to arrive at consensus about product definition, requirements, customers, competition—whatever the product team deems a factor in making the next round of decisions.
+You create models to arrive at consensus about product definition, requirements, customers, or competition—whatever factors the product team deems important for making the next round of decisions.

 On the left, the first version of the ACME B2B System Model.
 On the right, the “final” version.

-2 Using models in conjunction with AI can yield tremendous productivity breakthroughs.
-But I’ve yet to see a prompt which can get any AI client to first document the full set of requirements which bound any given product release.
-Until that can happen, a human designer will always be needed to provide the context for the AI-generated work.
+[2] Using AI in conjunction with models can yield tremendous productivity breakthroughs.
+But I’ve yet to see a prompt which can get any AI client to document the full set of requirements which bound any given product definition.
+A human designer will always need to know the larger context behind the prompts.

 Model Use in System and Product Design